 - stationery such as exercise books, pens, pencils

 - school uniforms

 - before-school and after-school care if you need it.

 If you can’t afford a school uniform or stationery or care outside of school hours, this should not hold back your child’s education.
+In the first instance talk to your school.
 You might be able to get financial assistance.

 You might also be asked to pay for voluntary activities or events such as weekend or after-school sports.